-- " Michigan's naloxone standing order is located here. - " Allows pharmacists and community-based organizations to distribute "all formulations" of naloxone that are FDA approved, including OTC, to a person at risk of overdose or a friend, family member, or other person in a position to help.
+- " Michigan has a sample standing order located here. - " Allows pharmacists and community-based organizations to distribute "all formulations" of naloxone that are FDA approved, including OTC, to a person at risk of overdose or a friend, family member, or other person in a position to help.
 Pharmacists must provide educational materials.